batam111/Arkads-Wealth-/README.md

 # CI-CD Flask Pipeline with AWS

-Full stack web application with Python backend that is able to generate custom stock reports for chosen stock tickers by customer using real time data from Yahoo finance.
+Full stack web application with Python backend that is able to generate custom stock reports.
-Based on efficient frontier from the Modern Portfolio theory.
+The user is able to choose any ticker that is available in Yahoo!
+Finance And a custom report showing the most efficient portfolio is generated based on past data.
+Using the Modern Portfolio Theroy and Sharpe coefficient as the tool to generate the report.